h3r0toz3r0/Bank-Management/README.md

 3) Multiple clients and one server

 ## Hints
-Vagrant is your friend: `valgrind --leak-cheak=full ./bank_services`
+Valgrind is your friend: `valgrind --leak-cheak=full ./bank_services`

 Security and memory management matter.